Tennessee LLC Costs (May. 2026) – Detailed Breakdown

 2. Selecting A Tennessee Registered Agent ($0–$199 Annually)

-Because of these reasons, I highly recommend appointing a professional third-party Registered Agent service.
-These typically cost between $150 and $199 per year.
+For the reasons I’ve discussed above, I highly suggest appointing a professional third-party agent at a cost of around $150 and $199 per year.

 Read my guide for a detailed comparison: Best Registered Agent Services In Tennessee.